 Brangwin’s name is variously spelled as Brangaine, Brangaene, Brangwane, Branwin, etc. I focused on the pronunciation that would be easiest to sing and scan, and the spelling that would make that pronunciation obvious.

 Brangwin appears in the song as a viewpoint character to represent issues of women’s equity, consent, and agency.
 There are no shortage of women who lack agency in the Arthur stories.
-The challenge in choosing the right character was about finding one whose ability to overcome these challenges (whether in the original story, or in this song’s retelling) wasn’t overly tied to class status and power (Guinevere, Isolde, or Gawain and Gareth’s mother Morgause), magic (Morgan le Fey or the Lady of the Lake), characters too much in the center of the myth such as Arthur or Lancelot (Elaine of of Corbenic, Elaine of Astolat) or the Orkneys themselves (Lynette, Lyonesse, Dame Ragnelle).
-The want was a character who presented Gareth and Gawain the opportunity to help as allies, not by extending their own power and privilege to her directly.
+The challenge in choosing the right character was about finding one whose ability to overcome these challenges (whether in the original story, or in this song’s retelling) wasn’t overly tied to class status and power (Guinevere, Isolde, or Gawain and Gareth’s mother Morgause), magic (Morgan le Fey or the Lady of the Lake), or their relationships with characters at center of the myth such as Arthur or Lancelot (Elaine of of Corbenic, Elaine of Astolat) or the Orkneys themselves (Lynette, Lyonesse, Dame Ragnelle).
+The want was a character who presented Gareth and Gawain the opportunity to help by taking action as allies, rather than extending their own power and privilege to her directly.
 At the same time, a connection between this character and a character selected for the next verse (which would focus on race) might provide a segue between the two verses, which would streamline a song that desperately needed narrative flow.

 As we’ll discuss in the next verse, Palamedes was the obvious (nearly the only) choice as a significant character of color, so a female character whose story intersected with his would be nearly ideal.
 When I discovered the episode of Palamedes rescuing Brangwin in the woods, it quickly became clear that she would be a fantastic choice.